MQTT 5 - Upgrade now. Here's why. - MQTT 5 Essentials Part 3:

 Learn more about MQTT 5

-Over the next few weeks, we will be conducting a technical deep dive into all of the MQTT 5 features.
+Over the next few weeks, we are going to take a technical deep dive into the new MQTT 5 features.
+In Part 4 of this series we will be talking about Session & Message Expiry Intervals.
 If you would like to join us, sign up for our newsletter to get regular updates and ensure that you don’t miss a post.